Songs About Fucking

-Songs About Fucking is the second and final full-length studio album by the punk rock band Big Black, released in 1987 by Touch and Go records, and reissued in 2018.
+Songs About Fucking is the second and final studio album by American rock band Big Black, released in 1987 by Touch and Go Records.
 The album includes a rendition of Kraftwerk's "The Model" in a remixed version from that which appeared on Big Black's then-recent single.
 The compact disc of Songs About Fucking added the other side of that single, a cover of Cheap Trick's "He's a Whore".

-Production
+Background and recording

 Steve Albini has said that Songs About Fucking is the Big Black album that he is most satisfied with.
 In a 1992 interview with Maximumrocknroll magazine, Albini said:

-The band had already decided to split up before the album was recorded, prompted by guitarist Santiago Durango's decision to enroll in law school, and the band's desire to quit at what they felt was a creative peak.
+The band had already decided to split up before the album was recorded, prompted by guitarist Santiago Durango's decision to enroll in law school and the band's desire to quit at what they felt was a creative peak.

+Music and lyrics

+In the book Gimme Indie Rock, music journalist Andrew Earles assessed that Songs About Fucking is "the heaviest, most lyrically poignant, and hardest-rocking" entry in the Big Black's discography.
+According to Mehan Jayasuriya of Pitchfork, the album "covers a wide range of unusual topics [such as] grotesque execution methods, a psychedelic fungus [and] cats.
+When sex does appear in these songs, it’s usually as a means of getting at something darker, like perversion, domination, or violence.
+Save for Albini’s occasional bursts of black humor, the album is unrelenting as it plumbs the depths of depravity; a more accurate title might have been Songs About Cruelty."

+Artwork

+The cover art comes from a Japanese hentai manga.